chicolucio/ideal_gases/README.md

 ![Animation gif](animation.gif)

-You can run a sample via command line from the project folder:
+You can run a sample via command line from the project folder after cloning this repo:

 ```bash
 python ideal_gases.py